 Posters should be 32x56 or 40x56.
 The URC will provide the easels, the poster board, and the push-pins to hold the poster in place.

 We provide black foam boards that are 40x60, so please keep this in mind as you print your poster.
 All you need to bring is the poster.

 - Video Presentation on Giving an Effective Poster Presentation: Great advice here!

 To continue our focus on assisting developing scholars, the URC will feature another venue for students to share proposed research projects or preliminary results: Research Roundtables.
 Students will submit a brief abstract of the project they intend to complete or have partially completed.
 On the day of the URC, students will be grouped according to research interests/methodologies and will participate in a roundtable discussion whereby they share the status of their project and receive feedback from seasoned researchers.

-Students who choose to exhibit their art work will do so in Irwin Library; unlike the Poster Sessions, artists will not need to be present at the exhibit since you will be submitting an Artist Statement that will be posted near your work.
+Students who choose to exhibit their art work will do so in Irwin Library; unlike the Poster Sessions, artists will not be present at the exhibit; instead of submitting an abstract of the research project, each artist will submit an Artist Statement that will be posted near your work.

-*All abstracts and Artist Statements will be available online after the conference at the Butler URC Website.
+*All abstracts and Artists' Statements will be available online after the conference at the Butler URC Website.